sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 [ACCORDION-BEGIN [Step 1: ](The Use Case)]

 Using this scenario, you design and execute an integration flow that reads product details from a public product catalog (`WebShop`) for a given product identifier.
 Product details include data such as the product name and price, for example.
-To accomplish the scenario, you use SAP Cloud Platform Integration Suite, and in particular, its capabilities *Cloud Integration* and *API Management*.
+To accomplish the scenario, you use SAP Integration Suite, and in particular, its capabilities *Cloud Integration* and *API Management*.

 You use *Cloud Integration* to design and deploy an integration flow.
 When you have finished designing, you use the API Explorer tool of *API Management* to expose the integration flow endpoint as an API.